markdwags/Razor/help/docs/guide/commands.md

         cast 'blade spirits'
         ```

-## clearall
+# clearall

-Synatx: `clearall`
+**Syntax**: `clearall`

-Description: Combines the following actions into one commmand: `Cancel Current Target, Clear Target Queue, Drop What You Are Currently Holding and Clear Drag/Drop Queue` into a single command.
+**Description**: Combines the following actions into one commmand: `Cancel Current Target, Clear Target Queue, Drop What You Are Currently Holding and Clear Drag/Drop Queue` into a single command.

 !!! example